NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 After reviewing the performance estimation results we have to decide if further investigation is needed.
 The :ref:`Data Drift<data-drift>` functionality can help here.

-If needed further investigation can be performed as to why our population characteristics have changed the way they did.
-This is an ad-hoc investigation that is not covered by NannyML.
+This may help to indicate which of our population characteristics have changed and how.
+This will naturally lead to investigating *why* they changed which is not covered by NannyML.

 When the target results become available they can be compared with the estimated results as demonstrated :ref:`here<compare_estimated_and_realized_performance>`.
-You can learn more about the Confidence Based Performance Estimation and its limitation in the :ref:`How it Works page<performance-estimation-deep-dive>`
+You can learn more about the Confidence Based Performance Estimation and its limitations in the :ref:`How it Works page<performance-estimation-deep-dive>`